 While there are many grape varieties grown in vineyards that cluster along the edges of the island, only three are predominantly used in the production of the best Corsica wines, which include elegant reds, full-bodied roses, some sweet muscats and fewer Mediterranean style white wines.
 These grapes reflect the island’s Italian influences, with classic white Vermentino and red Sangiovese (known locally as Rolle and Nielluccio respectively) dominating the vineyards, although the local Sciacarello red grape that’s unique to the island also plays a part.

-Patrimonio has the highest number of wine producers due the individual qualities of its clay and limestone soils, which create a range of full-bodied and fruit laden reds, roses and white wines that are distinctive from the rest of the island.
-It is also especially popular with visitors, not least because the region’s closeness to some sensational beaches.
-By contrast, the granite soils in Ajaccio complement the production of medium bodied red and rose wines that are dominated by the local Sciaccarello grape, which are grown in the highest altitude vineyards in France at almost 600 metres above sea level.
+Patrimonio has the highest number of wine producers due the individual qualities of its clay and limestone soils, which create a range of full-bodied and fruit-laden reds, roses and white wines that are distinctive from the rest of the island.
+It is also especially popular with visitors, not least because of the region’s closeness to some sensational beaches.
+By contrast, the granite soils in Ajaccio complement the production of medium bodied red and rose wines that are dominated by the local Sciaccarello grape, which are grown in the highest altitude vineyards in France at almost 600 meters above sea level

 As well as boasting some of the best Corsica wines, Ajaccio is also renowned as the birthplace of former French emperor Napoleon Bonaparte, and his early family home has been transformed into a museum in the town.

 Elsewhere, several sub-regions that fall under the enveloping Vin de Corse appellation in the south have been making great strides in winemaking.
 These include Coteaux du Cap Corse, Calvi, Figari, Porto Vecchio and Sartene, all of which are almost entirely devoted to red and rose styles.
 And the island also sweet white dessert wines, produced in the vin doux naturel style under the title Muscat du Cap Corse.